Rosacea

 Sections

-Condition Rosacea (Chronic Inflammatory)
+Condition Rosacea (Inflammatory Rosacea)

-Key Symptoms Redness, Visible Vessels, Bumps, Sensitivity
+Key Symptoms Redness, Visible Vessels, Bumps, Pus Filled Pimples, Sensitivity

 Key Drivers Immune System, Vascular Reactivity, Demodex

-Core Treatments Azelaic Acid, Ivermectin, Metronidazole
+Core Treatment Options Azelaic Acid, Ivermectin, Metronidazole, Benzoyl Peroxide

 Goals Reduce Redness, Control Flares, Strengthen Barrier

-Rosacea happens when the skin’s blood vessels are extra reactive and the immune system is more “on alert” in people who are prone to it.
+Rosacea happens when the skin's blood vessels are extra reactive and the immune system is more "on alert" in people who are prone to it.
 Everyday triggers like heat, sun and stress make vessels open up more than usual, which is why flushing and background redness occur.
 Inside the skin, certain immune signals are turned up.
 A natural defense protein called cathelicidin can be processed into a form (LL-37) that encourages more vessel widening and inflammation and can switch on an inflammation pathway called the NLRP3 inflammasome.
 This helps explain burning, sensitivity and why some people get inflamed bumps [1][3][4][5].
-Tiny Demodex mites that normally live on the skin are often more numerous in rosacea and can further stir up inflammation for some people, although this link varies from person to person [6][7].

 Diagnostic phenotypes